Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Thu Nov 06 2025
+Last update on Fri Nov 07 2025

-**56 day before 2026 ⏱**
+**55 day before 2026 ⏱**

-🤖 This README.md is updated with wickedness, by Gabot ❤️
+🤖 This README.md is updated with horror, by Gabot ❤️